jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-04-tone-change-in-general-notes.md

 - [ ] ~ I think the 'being blunt' might help.
 It is not blunt unfriendly, because the explanations might become so much simpler if you say: this is that, this is that, instead of and this far-fetched edge case is solved in this difficult, abstract, theoretical, but precisely determined way, that I'm not sure I even understand anymore... : )

 ### Done

+#### 2021-04-13 Done Milder Tone in Bulk

+- [x] ~ Perhaps changing *all* the documents at the same time, *one* trigger word at a time, might better fit my way of processing things.
+- [x] 🐇 Replacing "will" with "might".
+- [x] 🍦 Replacing "must" with "might" or "may".
+- [x] 🍰 Replacing "would" with "might".
+- [x] 🎵 Replacing "does" with "might".
+- [x] 🎵 Correcting back: "probably might"
+- [x] 🍪 Replacing "have to" with "might".
+    - [x] ↩ Correcting replacements "'d have to" => "'d might"
+    - [x] ↩ Correcting replacements "do not have to" => "do not might"
+    - [x] ↩ Correcting replacements "don' have to" => "don't might"
+    - [x] ↩ Correcting replacements "have to do with " => "might do with"
+    - [x] ↩ Correcting replacements "might have to" => "might might"
+    - [x] ↩ Correcting replacements "might just have to" => "might just might"
+    - [x] ↩ Correcting replacements "might not have to " => "might not might"
+    - [x] ↩ Correcting replacements "to have to" => "to might"
+- [x] Search for "have to" again.
+- [x] "visual studio code" find in files results missing.
+    - [x] Seems more buggy when doing Ctrl-Shift-F, paste text.
+    - [x] Seems less buggy when clicking on the magnifier and typing text.
+- [x] 🧾 Correcting "t might" occurrences
+    - [x] "Don't might", "won't might", etc.
+    - [x] Replaced by "might not" in most cases.
+- [x] ~~Searching for "can", replacing some occurrences.~~
+- [x] ~~Searching for "should", replacing some occurrences.~~
+- [x] Stopped.
+May rewrite later in a more natural way, instead of robotically replacing the 'trigger words'.

 #### 2020-06-18 Done Brainstorm Reconsidering Writing Style